atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/define-experiment-parameters.md

 section: Experiment Design
 title: Define Experiment Parameters
 meta_title: Define Experiment Parameters to Improve your Analysis
-description: Defining Experiment Parameters improves analysis and trust in your organization when results are shared.
+description: Defining Experiment Parameters improves analysis and increases trust in results that are shared in an organization.
 number: 12
 authors:
 - _people/matt.md